 - There is 7,768 ha (19,195 ac) of land in the Agricultural Land Reserve (ALR).

 - There is 2,470 ha (6,104 ac) of farmland, with 38% of the land being used for crops, and 17% for pasture.

 - 832 ha of crop area is used for hay, 204 ha for greenhouse flower production, and 32 ha for vegetables, fruits, berries and nuts.

 - There are 93 farms, with an average size of 27 ha (66 ac), and 40% of farms being under 10 acres.

 - Total gross farm receipts (GFR) in 2010 amounted to over $4.5 million, 59% of farms had GFR of less than $10,000, and 7% over $100,000.

-If you are interested in participating in the Agricultural Advisory Committee feel free to contact Alex Dyer, Planner at 250-720-2700 or firstname.lastname@example.org
+The Committee meets 2-3 times/yr and is co-hosted by the Clayoquot Biosphere Trust.
+Membership consists of local and Indigenous governments, food organizations, and producers/processors.
+If you are interested in participating in the Coastal Agricultural Roundtable feel free to contact Alex Dyer, Planner at 250-720-2700 or firstname.lastname@example.org.